Coleganet/Coleganet-Pool-Install/README.md

 them you can see directly the Mariadb container and database.
 Remember always stop Webmin after you finished,

+Where is Proxysql configuration you just find like that: locate proxysql.cnf
+And is on
+/etc/proxysql.cnf
+More information about ProxyMysql you can find

 Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
 Go http://xxx.xxx.xxx.xxx/AdminPanel or https://xxx.xxx.xxx.xxx/AdminPanel to access Panel Admin